One more way to automate business processes is to add Actions to a Document Solution. Actions automatically happen after you generate a new document.

 Email Autosend Action has the following parameters to specify:

-To Email Address, Cc Email Address, and Bcc Email Address can accept multiple addresses or IDs separated with a semicolon (
+To Email Address, Cc Email Address, and Bcc Email Address can accept multiple addresses or IDs separated by a semicolon (

 ;